Japanese painting: Prewar period (1868–1945)

 The Taishō period saw the predominance of Yōga over Nihonga.
 After long stays in Europe, many artists (including Arishima Ikuma) returned to Japan under the reign of Yoshihito, bringing with them the techniques of Impressionism and early Post-Impressionism.
 The works of Camille Pissarro, Paul Cézanne and Pierre-Auguste Renoir influenced early Taishō period paintings.
 However, yōga artists in the Taishō period also tended towards eclecticism, and there was a profusion of dissident artistic movements.
 These included the Fusain Society (Fyuzankai) which emphasized styles of post-impressionism, especially Fauvism.
 In 1914, the Nikakai (Second Division Society) emerged to oppose the government-sponsored Bunten Exhibition.

-Japanese painting during the Taishō period was only mildly influenced by other contemporary European movements, such as neoclassicism and late post-impressionism.

 Dancing in the Flames by Hayami Gyoshū.
 Important Cultural Property.

+Japanese painting during the Taishō period was only mildly influenced by other contemporary European movements, such as neoclassicism and late post-impressionism.
 However, it was resurgent Nihonga, towards mid-1920s, which adopted certain trends from post-impressionism.
 The second generation of Nihonga artists formed the Japan Fine Arts Academy (Nihon Bijutsuin) to compete against the government-sponsored Bunten, and although yamato-e traditions remained strong, the increasing use of western perspective, and western concepts of space and light began to blur the distinction between Nihonga and yōga.

 Japanese painting in the prewar Shōwa period was largely dominated by Sōtarō Yasui and Ryūzaburō Umehara, who introduced the concepts of pure art and abstract painting to the Nihonga tradition, and thus created a more interpretative version of that genre.
 This trend was further developed by Leonard Foujita and the Nika Society, to encompass surrealism.
 To promote these trends, the Independent Art Association (Dokuritsu Bijutsu Kyokai) was formed in 1931.
+Later, groups with a tendency toward abstraction and surrealism in Japan included the Bijutsu Bunka Kyōkai (formed in 1939).

 During the World War II, government controls and censorship meant that only patriotic themes could be expressed.
 Many artists were recruited into the government propaganda effort, and critical non-emotional review of their works is only just beginning.

 Important artists in the prewar period include: